 Note: You can also use multiple formats in the same selection of

-Here are few of Shift team’s favorites:
+Here are few of the Shift team's favorites:

 Use *asterisks* around your text to make it bold.